akncreative/Adaptivist/README.md

     1. Go to the application path or access the path using terminal
     2. execute - javac FileReader.java
     3. execute - FileReader.java //Users/akncreative/Desktop/input.txt
+    4. input.txt file is attached inside project folder (same as in the pdf)
 </pre>